 More on COVID-19?

-As a reference programme for European regional policymakers, Interreg Europe supports its community of 17,000 members for a fast recovery from the global COVID-19 pandemic and its consequences.
+As a reference programme for European regional policymakers Interreg Europe supports its community of 17,000 members for a fast recovery from the global COVID-19 pandemic and its consequences.
 A dedicated page has been created with information about how Interreg Europe can help you and how you can get involved.
 In particular, you can browse and contribute to the good practice database which is full of solutions from across Europe that experts of the Policy Learning Platform have validated.
-The keyword COVID-19 will help you find those which can help regions mitigate the social, economic and environmental effects of the outbreak.
+The keyword COVID-19 will help you finding those which can help regions mitigate the social, economic and environmental effects of the outbreak.